Ardeshir Reporter

-Ardeshir Reporter or Sir Ardeshir Ji Reporter a son to Edulji Reporter was born in a Zoroastrian Parsee family in Bombay on 22 August 1865.
+Ardeshir Reporter or Sir Ardeshir Ji Reporter (1865–1932) a son to Edulji Reporter was born in a Zoroastrian Parsi family in Bombay on 22 August 1865.
 He was a secret British Intelligence agent in Iran for many years.
 In fact, he lived and worked in Iran as a secret British Intelligence agent since 1893.
 He came to Iran under the cover of Times' reporter.
 It was he who introduced General Ironside to Reza Khan, and it was Ironside who encouraged Reza Khan to seize power.
 According to his own will, he was the one, who discovered Reza Khan and guided him in the coup on 22 February 1921.
-Therefore he was instrumental in Reza Khan's 1921 military coup and the consequent establishment of the Pahlavi dynasty and enthronement of Reza Shah in Iran in 1925.
+Therefore, he was instrumental in Reza Khan's 1921 military coup and the consequent establishment of the Pahlavi dynasty and enthronement of Reza Khan as the new shah of Iran in 1925.
 Ardeshir Reporter died in Tehran in 1933.
-His son, Shapoor Reporter, was also a secret agent of the British Intelligence Service in Iran who served the Pahlavi family after Reza Shah's death.
+His son, Shapoor Reporter, was also a secret agent of the British Intelligence Service in Iran who served the Pahlavi dynasty after Reza Shah's death.

 Life as an active secret agent

 Ardeshir was born in Bombay and he was sent to Britain to study once he became a young man.
 Graduating from Science, Political Studies and History in Britain, he returned to India at the age of 27.
-At the time, as the Chair to Iran's Parsi Panchayet, Kay Khosrow Jee Khan Saheb, passed away, Ardeshir was sent to take over the position.
+At the time, as the chair to Iran's Parsi Panchayet, Kay Khosrow Jee Khan Saheb, died, Ardeshir was sent to take over the position.

-During his mission in Iran, he was appointed to four different key positions: Political Consultant to Britain Embassy in Iran, Chair to Iran's Parsi Panchayet, Representative to Tata Company and Reporter to the Times London.
+During his mission in Iran, he was appointed to four different key positions: Political Consultant to Britain Embassy in Iran, chair to Iran's Parsi Panchayet, Representative to Tata Company and Reporter to the Times London.

 In his handwritten biography, which some parts have been survived, he emphasized that above all his roles, he was committed to oversee Iran's highlighted political trends and report them back to India.

 The forty years he spent in Iran was characterized by the major political transformations of the country, commencing before Naser al-Din Shah Qajar assassination and covering Reza Shah taking over the power through the Coup.
 Ardeshir has highlighted his role across this critical period not as a sheer observer but as an active player.
 His name has been reported amongst the main teachers at Tehran School of Law and Political Science next to other prominent figures like Mohammad Ali Foroughi.